krishauser/Klampt/Cpp/docs/Tutorials/Grasping-Simulation-Python.md

 ### 1. Make Rigid Object from file

-You can use a .off file of the object to be grasped.
-To locate the object on the ground safely before starting grasp simulation, transformation is computed by using approximation of the bounding box surrounding the object.
+You can use a .off file for the  `RigidObject`.
+Since the object should be located on the ground safely before the grasp simulation, we approximate its height by using a bounding box surrounding the object.

 ```python
 object = klampt.Geometry3D()